linkwarden/linkwarden/README.md

 <img src="./assets/showcase_image.png" />

+> **Note**
+> Our official [Cloud](https://linkwarden.app/#pricing) offering provides the simplest way to begin using Linkwarden.
+It's the preferred choice for many due to its time-saving benefits.
+Your subscription supports our hosting infrastructure and ongoing development. <br> Alternatively, if you prefer [self-hosting](https://docs.linkwarden.app/getting-started/self-hosting) Linkwarden, no problem!
+You'll still have access to all the premium features.

 <details>
 <summary><b>A bit of a "history"</b></summary>
 Linkwarden has been completely rebuilt and redesigned from ground up, so pretty much the only thing it has in common with its predecessor is the idea behind it - bookmark management.

 **What happened to the old version?**
-We highly recommend you **not** to use the old version as it is no longer maintained and has much less features.
-But anyway if you really wanna check it out, here it is in [this repo](https://github.com/linkwarden/linkwarden-old).
+What happened to the old version?
+We highly recommend that you don't use the old version because it is no longer maintained and has far fewer features.
+However, if you still want to check it out, we've forked the old version from the current repository into [this repo](https://github.com/linkwarden/linkwarden-old).

 </details>

-## Main Tech Stack

-- NextJS
-- TypeScript
-- Tailwind
-- Prisma
-- Zustand

 ## Features

-- ✅ Auto capture a screenshot and a PDF of each link.
+- 📸 Auto capture a screenshot and a PDF of each link.
-- ✅ Organize links by collection, name, description and multiple tags.
+- 📂 Organize links by collection, name, description and multiple tags.
-- ✅ Collaborate on gathering links in a collection.
+- 👥 Collaborate on gathering links in a collection.
-- ✅ Customize the permissions of each member.
+- 🔐 Customize the permissions of each member.
-- ✅ Share your collected links with the world.
+- 🌐 Share your collected links with the world.
+- 📌 Pin your favorite links to dashboard.
-- ✅ Search, filter and sort by link details.
+- 🔍 Search, filter and sort by link details.
-- ✅ Responsive design and supports most browsers.
+- 📱 Responsive design and supports most browsers.
+- 🌓 Dark/Light mode support.

 ## Roadmap